 Tidal prides itself on investing for the long-term development of artists.
 Every single deserving artist out there who has a story to tell can sit well with Tidal.
 And with a program like this, you would love to get your hands on every promotional opportunity.

 - photo from Engadget

 So, how do you get your music on Tidal?
-If you’re an unsigned artist (i.e. not with a label) you won’t have credible industrial backing.
+If you’re an unsigned artist (i.e., not with a label), you won’t have credible industrial backing.
 As such, it might be a bit tougher to get your music out there.
 But it’s not impossible at all for an unsigned artist.
-You can still get your music out there, as long as you don’t mind paying for it.
+You can still get your music out there, as long as you can make a small monetary investment for it.